eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Interacting with your contract

-Transactions on EOS consist of
+Transactions on EOS contain
 `actions`.
 To interact with your contract send a single action to your contract.

 You also need to create a test account from which to send the action.

-Use the following commands to create a test account and send an action:
+Use these commands to create a test account and send an action:

 ```shell
 dune --create-account testaccount